 There are sometimes grants that you may be able to apply for.
+Our online guidance is a useful starting point: carersni.org/grants

-You could ask a Carer Coordinator at your local trust or enquire about local grants at your local advice centre.
+You could also ask a Carer Coordinator at your local Trust or enquire about local grants at your nearby advice centre.